 Find the appropriate information you are looking for by clicking one of the links below:

 Gettysburg College uses a deferred fully-structured Panhellenic recruitment process that includes a weekend-long formal recruitment for sophomore, junior and senior women early in the fall semester each year.
+Women must have at least a 2.5 cumulative GPA, less than 6 points through the conduct system and have achieved at least sophomore academic standing.
 No first-year women are ever permitted to participate in formal recruitment.
 The earliest that a first-year woman should begin any recruitment-related activities is with the start of the all-women’s period in the spring semester.
 First-year women should not participate in any informal recruitment activities (i.e. pre-games, lunches, coffees, etc.) prior to the all-women’s period date listed below.
 Participation in such activities is considered a recruitment violation and could have negative consequences for the participating chapters and their members.

 PNM Pre-Recruitment Meeting: Thursday, August 29, 2013

 Formal Recruitment Display Round: Friday, August 30, 2013

 Formal Recruitment Philanthropy Round: Saturday, August 31, 2013

 Formal Recruitment Preference Round: Sunday, September 1, 2013